29satnam/29satnam.github.io/_posts/2018-12-02-Gotomote-iOS-release.md

 Gotomote is a very special project to <a href="https://github.com/29satnam/">me</a>.
 I&#8217;m proud to say that it&#8217;s a part of the project OnStep.
 OnStep is a DIY computerized Goto controller for Telescope mounts. <a href="https://groups.io/g/onstep/wiki/home">OnStep</a> is led by <a href="https://github.com/hjd1964">Howard Dutton</a> and <a href="https://github.com/hjd1964">Khalid Baheyeldin</a>.
 Hundreds of hours of work have gone into OnStep, and we&#8217;re dedicated to making it better every day.
 Thank you for making it part of your world.

+> Gotomote composes two words 'GoTo+Remote'.
+In amateur astronomy, "GoTo" refers to a type of telescope mount and related software that can automatically point a telescope at astronomical objects that the user selects.

 ---

 # It's all in the game.